8 At-Home Back Exercises for a Stronger Upper Body

 Single-Arm Dumbbell Rows

-Aim to keep shoulder blades down and together and core engaged through this entire exercise for back fat.
+Aim to keep shoulder blades down and together and core engaged through this entire at-home back workout move.

-- Holding a medium-weight dumbbell in one hand, stand with feet hip-width apart, bend knees, and shift hips back, lowering torso until nearly parallel with the ground.
-Place right hand on a wall in front of you for balance.
+A. Holding a medium-weight dumbbell in one hand, stand with feet hip-width apart, bend knees, and shift hips back, lowering torso until nearly parallel with the ground.
+Place right hand on a wall in front for balance.

 Do 10 reps per side.

-This at-home back exercise is all about control.
-To get the most out of the move, focus on eliminating momentum and utilizing your back rather than arm muscles.
+When it comes to back workouts at home (or anywhere, FTR) it's all about control.
+To get the most out of the back exercise, focus on eliminating momentum and utilizing your back rather than arm muscles.

 Do 10 reps.